Aswin-786/workflow/README.md

 # Workflow Builder

-A simple drag-and-drop workflow builder application built with **React**, **TypeScript**, and **Vite**.
+A simple drag-and-drop workflow builder application built with **React**, **TypeScript**.
 This project uses `@xyflow/react` to create a dynamic interface where users can design custom workflows by dragging, dropping, and connecting nodes.
 The application supports node management, state persistence using `localStorage`, and a responsive design.

 ---